The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Analysis Methods

+The upper limit on $N_{N}$ can then be used to determine an upper limit on the power in the non-thermal distribution, via:

+This can then be multiplied by the duration of the observation and compared to the thermal energy, calculated as:

-where $k_{B}$ is the Boltzmann constant, V is the volume of the plasma, and T and EM are the temperature and emission measure of the plasma, respectively \citep{hannah}.
+where $k_{B}$ is the Boltzmann constant, V is the volume of the emitting plasma (found from the SDO/AIA or Hinode/XRT image, using source area $A^{3/2}$), and T and EM are the temperature and emission measure of the plasma (from the NuSTAR spectral fit), respectively \citep{hannah}.
 Note that this equation does not take into account a loop filling factor, which means that this is an upper limit on the thermal energy.

-From an SDO/AIA 211 Å image of the jet, it takes up an area of $3''$ square.
-Assuming that the volume is $\sim A^\frac{3}{2}$, this gives a volume of 1.04 $\times$ $10^{25}$ cm$^{3}$.
-Therefore, taking the temperature and emission measure values from the spectrum in Figure \ref{fig:toprightspec} (T = 2.60 MK, EM = 8.86 $\times$ $10^{43}$cm$^{-3}$), the thermal energy of the jet is 3.26 $\times$ $10^{25}$ erg.

-The calculated thermal energy can be used to obtain a heating requirement for the jet, and combined with information derived from the HXR spectra to determine whether this heating could be non-thermal in nature.
-The spectrum for the jet was well fit with an isothermal model.
-However, following the approach of \cite{wright}, the upper limits of a non-thermal source of accelerated electrons that are still consistent with a null detection can be determined.
-This was done by adding a non-thermal component to the thermal model determined from the spectral fitting.
-This thick target non-thermal model depends on three parameters: the power-law index, $\delta$, the low-energy cutoff, $E_{c}$, and the total electron flux, $N_{N}$.
-The total power in the distribution is then:
+This calculated thermal energy then provides a heating requirement for the source, which if less than the upper-limits of the non-thermal power, could be the produced by the accelerated electrons, like in larger flares.